 I specialize in cinematic, orchestral Horn solo, and section tracking for Film & TV and have 10 years of experience in various types of performances and recordings with American orchestras, the U.S. Army & U.S. Air Force.
 I am a trained audio engineer and have access to the gear needed to capture pure audio that will blend with any project.

 I will provide you with professional, high-quality, recordings of an experienced Horn player performing your work captured on ultra-linear mic and preamps.
-I have performed with artists in varying genres such as Indigo Girls, Lee Greenwood, Mac Powell & Wintley Phipps: in shows and musicals such as Cirque du Soleil, Oklahoma, Jurassic Park in Concert: and in orchestral and operatic works with the Houston Symphony, Houston Ballet, San Antonio Symphony, Richmond Symphony & Louisiana Philharmonic.
+I have performed with artists in varying genres such as Indigo Girls, Lee Greenwood, Mac Powell & Wintley Phipps: in shows and musicals such as Cirque du Soleil, Oklahoma, Jurassic Park in Concert: and in orchestral and operatic works with the St. Louis Symphony, Houston Symphony, Houston Ballet, San Antonio Symphony, Richmond Symphony & Louisiana Philharmonic.
 I can also be heard in the international release Gangubai Kathiawadi.
 I currently perform as a Horn player with the U.S. Air Force bands.

 I guarantee clean recordings to allow for maximum flexibility in your project.
 I enjoy the process of collaborating with others to make music and look forward to working with you on your project!